 After his playing career came to an end, Jackie’s health began to decline and he was hampered by diabetes, eventually suffering blindness.
 He passed away in Stamford, Connecticut on October 24, 1972.

 His number 42 was retired by the Dodgers in 1972 and in 1997, Major League baseball retired the number 42 across all American and National League teams.
 In 1987, both American and National League Rookie of the Year awards were named after him.
 These were just a few of the honors bestowed upon him.

 Among other things, several baseball fields and stadiums were name in his honor (including one in Pasadena, adjacent to the Rose Bowl), the national High School Player of the Year award is called the Aflac “Jackie Robinson Award” and the U.S. Postal Service has issued stamps honoring him three times.

 Jackie Robinson’s accomplishments over the years, both on and off the field, served as inspirations to a generation of Black people who needed a hero.
 His breaking of the color line helped to break color lines in other areas across the United States.
-His dignity and poise under fire were balanced against his intense desire to win and has allowed him to exist as one of history’s Great Black Heroes.
+His dignity and poise under fire was balanced against his intense desire to win and has allowed him to exist as one of history’s Great Black Heroes.